ovh/docs/pages/web/microsoft-collaborative-solutions/diagnostic_advanced/guide.en-gb.md

 ![](images/img_4453.jpg){.thumbnail}

-WARNING: Subscription to the account has expired:
+### Subscription to the account has expired:

 In this instance, your subscription is no longer active, so sending and receiving have been disabled.
 You should to renew the subscription to reactivate the service.

-## This account is blocked due to the security policy:
+### This account is blocked due to the security policy:

 You can set a security policy directly from your Exchange service.
 This can cause the account to get blocked for a certain period of time while this policy is being configured.